Robbie Burns Dinner Supports Kilts for Cadets

+The event was a resounding success, bringing together 147 guests to celebrate Scottish culture while raising funds to purchase kilts for cadets.

+The dinner and dance raised $21,372.66, exceeding the fundraising goal.
+This total includes a $10,000 donation from the Optimist Club of Cornwall specifically for kilt purchases.

-Event Chairperson Wayne Timperley, who also served as Master of Ceremonies, highlighted the significance of the evening.
-“This is our first Robbie Burns fundraiser, and so far, it looks like an overwhelming success.
-We’re hoping this becomes an annual event,” he said.
+Event Chairperson Wayne Timperley, who also served as Master of Ceremonies, said, “This is our first Robbie Burns fundraiser, and so far, it looks like an overwhelming success.
+We’re hoping this becomes an annual event.”

 The fundraiser was inspired by a conversation during last year’s Annual Cadet Review, where it was noted that only two cadets were wearing the traditional SD&G kilts.
 Timperley explained, “The government doesn’t fund the kilts.
 If we want them, it has to come from fundraising.
 That moment sparked the idea for this dinner.”